caburj/kwartrack/NOTES.md

 * [ ] fix: Resetting the transaction form doesn't work when making a transfer.
   - It's the same problem in the Partition dialog form, that's why it's many visible input elements at the moment.

+* [ ] Horizontal scroll for the transactions table.

+* [ ] Allow changing the color of each partition and category.

+# IDEA

+* [ ] Each transaction row should be a different query.
+  - One query to ask for the ids of the transactions to display.
+    - Each id will correspond to a transaction row and data in each row will be fetched by a query.
+  - With this, when editing a transaction, we don't need to fetch the whole table.
+  - As a result, initial page load is slow, but modification is fast.
+  - !
+Looks like it's not a good idea because it's rare to make modifications in the records.

 # DONE